 Yorkville is a medium-sized city located in the state of Illinois.
 With a population of 20,613 people and two constituent neighborhoods, Yorkville is the 148th largest community in Illinois.
-Much of the housing stock in Yorkville was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Yorkville economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in Yorkville, where the median household income is $95,180.00.
+Yorkville has seen a significant amount of newer housing growth in recent years.
+Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+This seems to be the case in Yorkville, where the median household income is $97,610.00.

 Yorkville real estate is some of the most expensive in Illinois, although Yorkville house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, Yorkville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Yorkville are a mix of both white- and blue-collar jobs.
-Overall, Yorkville is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Yorkville who work in office and administrative support (13.86%), teaching (10.37%), and management occupations (10.16%).
+Yorkville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Yorkville is a city of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Yorkville who work in office and administrative support (14.41%), management occupations (11.60%), and sales jobs (8.37%).

 The most common language spoken in Yorkville is English.
 Other important languages spoken here include Italian and Spanish.